 If you have any concerns or queries please don’t hesitate to contact us on 01273 708004 or email firstname.lastname@example.org

-In a bid to become more environmentally friendly The Nest team have recently met with the PTA and would like to set up a uniform/coat library, whereby good quality used uniform can be exchanged and passed on.
+In a bid to become more environmentally friendly The Nest team have met with the PTA and have set up a uniform/coat library, whereby good quality used uniform can be exchanged and passed on.

 If you have any uniform/coats you wish to donate, please could you put into the boxes out front of the school/car park at drop off/pick up.